andytudhope/africa/docs/soul/index.md

 title: Soul Pearls
 ---

 Metaphor is the ultimate transformational grammar.
 It comes from the Greek word "_meta_", meaning 'beyond' and "_pherein_", meaning to transfer or carry.
 It is the linguistic structure that carries meaning beyond what language is meant to hold.
-That said, in certain contexts, "_meta_" can all mean 'with' or 'among'.
+That said, in certain contexts, "_meta_" can also mean 'with' or 'among'.
 That is, rather than beyond, it could mean something more like 'between'.

 What, then, is the final metaphor; the last transformational linguistic bridge which will bear us beyond into a peace between any particular understanding?